 Each phase of the purchase cycle requires relevant content: informative and educational material, intended for prospects who are at the first steps of the process and on which brand awareness action must be exercised.

 These are aimed at specific documentation (reports, statistics, case studies) intended for prospects looking for precise solutions for their business.

 Up to materials focused on precise solutions targeted on the basis of specific types of companies that will be conveyed to those prospects who are already significantly involved in the purchase process.

 However, it is essential to consider that a company really manages to generate demand for its products or services only if it can

-Content has become more important than ever and it favours businesses that use apply all the content creating and sharing steps as shared in the post.
+Content has become more important than ever and it favors businesses that use apply all the content-creating and sharing steps as shared in the post.

-One thing marketers should always have in mind is that, content is one of the best ways to compete with bigger and established brands within their various niches.
+One thing marketers should always have in mind is that content is one of the best ways to compete with bigger and more established brands within their various niches.